If you've ever known someone who has had to be on dialysis, you know that the quality of life for dialysis patients is not great.

-The WAK is a portable dialysis device designed to enable patients to experience the benefits of daily dialysis while performing their normal, day-to-day routines.
-The WAK's unique design helps eliminate fluid on a regular basis to reduce strain on the kidneys, lungs, and heart while also reducing blood pressure.
+The Wearable Artificial Kidney is a portable dialysis device designed to enable patients to experience the benefits of daily dialysis while performing their normal, day-to-day routines.
+The Wearable Artificial Kidney has a unique design that helps eliminate fluid on a regular basis to reduce strain on the kidneys, lungs, and heart while also reducing blood pressure.

-Instead of having to be plugged into an electrical outlet, the WAK is battery operated.
+Instead of having to be plugged into an electrical outlet, the Wearable Artificial Kidney is battery operated.
 The device also requires only 370 CCs of water as opposed to 40 gallons, Gura said.
-The early iteration of the WAK weighed 11 pounds but Gura said the latest generation of the device weighs only two pounds.
+The early iteration of the Wearable Artificial Kidney weighed 11 pounds but Gura said the latest generation of the device weighs only two pounds.
 The device is connected to the patient via one catheter that is surgically inserted in a 20-minute procedure under a local anesthetic.

 There is a risk of clotting and infection with the device, Gura said.
 "But there are a lot of engineers here who understand risk mitigation, which I had to learn the hard way and we have been very successful in mitigating the risks of both those complications."

-The first clinical trial of the WAK ran from October 2014 and April 2015 and included seven patients.
+The first clinical trial of the WAK (Wearable Artificial Kidney) ran from October 2014 and April 2015 and included seven patients.
 They drank water at will, and ate salty, potassium- and phosphorous-rich foods, which are verboten for hemodialysis patients whose blood is usually filtered three times a week at a dialysis center.
-The WAK filters the patients’ blood continuously, just like a healthy kidney would.
+The Wearable Artificial Kidney filters the patients’ blood continuously, just like a healthy kidney would.

 The story got quite a few chuckles from MD&M West attendees but Gura said the sad fact of the matter is traditional dialysis would not allow that man to use the bathroom at all.